-Update on KUMC Visitors: Per the May 2020 announcement regarding KUMC Visitors, the August 31st date has now been extended to January 31, 2021.
+Update on KUMC Visitors: The suspension of all on-campus visiting student experiences has now been extended to August 1, 2021, and clinical observerships have been extended until January 1, 2022.
 This means that all on-campus visiting student experiences will continue to be suspended due to COVID-19.
 Please see the details below.

 Regarding international visitors, international clinical observers, international research learners, and international clinical elective students (not degree-seeking students nor international employees), managed by the Office of International Programs(OIP), please contact email@example.com or refer to the program’s website.

 We will update the KEE and OIP websites and other KU Medical Center communications when these opportunities are open again.
 You may also email firstname.lastname@example.org for individual questions about the KEE application process.
 For clinical observation questions, please contact Hillary Podrebarac at email@example.com.
 While we regret having to limit student learning opportunities, the safety of all students, staff, and faculty is our primary concern.
 We truly look forward to hosting these programs at KU Medical Center in the near future